-Scudder, a Republican, was the representative for New York's 1st congressional district from 1873 to 1875.
+Scudder was the representative for New York’s 1st congressional district and was a Republican.
+He served from 1873 to 1875.

 From Dec 1873 to Mar 1875, Scudder missed 188 of 474 roll call votes, which is 39.7%.
 This is much worse than the median of 22.4% among the lifetime records of representatives serving in Mar 1875.
 The chart below reports missed votes over time.

 |Dec 1873-Feb 1874||78||33||42.3%||90th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information